alchemyplatform/aa-sdk/packages/accounts/src/kernel-zerodev/README.md

 The primary interfaces are the `KernelAccountProvider`, `KernelSmartContractAccount` and `KernelBaseValidator`

-The `KernelAccountProvider` is an ERC-1193 compliant Provider built on top of Alchemy's `SmartAccountProvider`
+The `KernelAccountProvider` is an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant Provider built on top of Alchemy's `SmartAccountProvider`

 1. `sendUserOperation` -- this takes in `target`, `callData`, and an optional `value` which then constructs a UserOperation (UO), sends it, and returns the `hash` of the UO.
 It handles estimating gas, fetching fee data, (optionally) requesting paymasterAndData, and lastly signing.
 This is done via a middleware stack that runs in a specific order.
 The middleware order is `getDummyPaymasterData` => `estimateGas` => `getFeeData` => `getPaymasterAndData`.
 The paymaster fields are set to `0x` by default.
 They can be changed using `provider.withPaymasterMiddleware`.
 2. `sendTransaction` -- this takes in a traditional Transaction Request object which then gets converted into a UO.
-Currently, the only data being used from the Transaction Request object is `from`, `to`, `data` and `value`.
+This takes in a traditional Transaction Request object which then gets converted into a UO.
+Note that `to` field of transaction is required, and among other fields of transaction, only `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields are considered if given.
 Support for other fields is coming soon.

 `KernelSmartContractAccount` is Kernel's implementation of `BaseSmartContractAccount`.
 6 main methods are implemented